Vlad-BloodMoon/os-partnership/README.md

                 + sendMessage.php

 ```
-You can put this in a sub-folder of your web space, but make sure that the `lib` folder is a sub-folder of the folder that `partnership.php` is in, and that you set the `URL` correctly in the -in-world script.
+You can put this in a sub-folder of your web space, but make sure that the `lib` folder is a sub-folder of the folder that `partnership.php` is in, and that you set the `URL` correctly in the in-world script.

 In-world:
 1. Create a prim or link-set
-2. In its inventory, add the notecard `Partnership.txt`
+2. In its inventory, add the notecard `Partnership.txt` (the case of the name is important!)
 3. In its inventory, create a new script, empty it and copy the contents of `partnership.ossl` into it
 4. Edit the script and:
    - set the `secret` to match the `secret` you set in `partnership.php`